 ETHICS

 The proposed system of ethics is called "participationism".
-Starting with individual participation, it ends in "planetary participationism", which involves the formation of a global social system regulating the free market in order to safeguard social & ecological justice on this planet.
-An English study of ethics was published in 2006.
+Starting with individual participation, it ends in what I call "planetary participationism", involving the formation of a global social system regulating the free market in order to safeguard social, political, economical & ecological justice on this planet.
+An English Study of Ethics was published in 2006.

 HERMENEUTICS